On Optimal Regularization Parameters via Bilevel Learning: Preliminaries

 \begin{definition}[Convex function] A function $\psi:\real^n\to \real$ is said to be convex if for all $x,z\in\real^n,$

 Moreover, $\psi$ is said to be strictly convex if for $x\neq z,$ inequality \eqref{eq:def:proper-convex} is strict. \end{definition}

-\begin{remark} The classical definition of (strict) convexity \cite{PeypouquetJuan2015COiN} is different to the one we use, however it can be easily recovered by the definition of the Bregman distance (e.g. see Propoisition 3.10 in \cite{PeypouquetJuan2015COiN}). \end{remark}
+\begin{remark} The classical definition of (strict) convexity \cite{PeypouquetJuan2015COiN} is different to the one we use, however it can be easily recovered by the definition of the Bregman distance (e.g. see \cite[Propoisition 3.10]{PeypouquetJuan2015COiN}). \end{remark}

-We can now state a classical result regarding existence and uniqueness of minimisers to the lower level problem.
+We can now state a classical result regarding existence and uniqueness of minimizers.

-\begin{lemma} Let $\psi:\real^n\to\real$ be bounded below, coercive, continuous, and strictly convex.
-Then $\psi$ has a unique global minimiser. \end{lemma} \begin{proof} Existence follows by the direct method in the calculus of variations \cite{DacorognaBernard2008DMit}.
+\begin{lemma} Let $\psi:\real^n\to\real$ be bounded below, coercive, and strictly convex.
+Then $\psi$ has a unique global minimizer. \end{lemma} \begin{proof} Since $\psi$ is convex and real-valued it is continuous (see \cite[Corollary~10.1.1]{Rockafellar1970ConvAna}).
+Existence follows from the direct method in the calculus of variations \cite{DacorognaBernard2008DMit}.
 Uniqueness follows by strict convexity. \end{proof}

 In particular, by the assumptions on $\op$ and $\reg,$ the lower level problem \eqref{eq:ll} admits a unique minimizer, justifying our choice of notation.